MacSmithNZ/massageeden.co.nz/content/blog/2020-02-the-month-of-love/index.md

 ---
 title: "Welcoming The Month of Love"
 date: 2020-02-03T10:09:55+13:00
-description: Special Valentines promotions at Massage Me Day Spa.
+description: Special Valentines promotions at Massage Eden.
 Treat your partner to something special this valentines.
 author: Jenny K
 resources:
 - name: feature